O12097/O12097/README.md

     <hr>
     <p>
-        Hello there, i am a tech enthusiast and a software engineering student. i spend most of my time experimenting with code, i enjoy what i do, and i am currently a full-stack web developer on a freelance basis.
+        Hello there, i am a tech enthusiast and a software engineering student. i spend most of my time experimenting with code. currently i'm a full-stack web developer on a freelance basis.
     </p>
     <!-- <hr> -->
     <!-- stats section soon -->